top of page

 Sainosuke Kubota, First World War veteran and secretary of the Royal Canadian Legion, Branch 9, was the custodian of the Japanese-Canadian Honour Roll from 1942-77.
 For 25 years, including the forced dispersal and dispossession during the Second World War, Kubota kept the Legion Banners, Honour Roll, and photographs in safe custody.
 In April 1977, Kubota (at the age of 87) and his wife flew from Toronto to Vancouver to return the Honour Roll and the photographs of the dead to the Japanese Hall on Alexander Street.
 He gave the banners of the Japanese Canadian veterans’ organization to the Vancouver Japanese Canadian Citizens’ Association for safekeeping.
 He expressed his great joy and satisfaction in being able to complete his last duty as secretary, he died a year later in 1978 ...

-Many of the photos have been removed from the poster and are separated or still attached to old poster board.
+Many of the photos have been removed from the poster nd are separated or still attached to old poster board.
 The honour roll was restored in 1985 by the Japanese Canadian War memorial Committee and the original images were stored with the chair of the committee Frank Kamiya until donated in full to the museum.

 The recreated poster and honour roll is framed and owned by the Vancouver Japanese Language School.

 Updated on March 3, 2019 to add the date and place of Minoru Shibuta’s marriage; on March 10, 2019 to add details of Usaku’s funeral (thanks to Greg Scott); on Nov.
 26, 2023 to add that Minoru was interned and other details from Ava Edwards; and on Nov.
 29, 2023 to add the portrait of Usaku from the Nikkei National Museum and the explanation of where it came from.
+Updated on Nov.
+6, 2024 to add the photos of David Akira Shibuta and 11-Mile Camp along with a few other details (thanks to Ava Edwards).

 Thanks!
 Will fix.